zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 code versions, metrics, and output files when running your machine learning code and for later visualizing the results.

-We at ZenML are currently actively working on deeply integrating with MLflow and making it as easy as possible to utilize mlflow within your zenml pipelines.
+We at ZenML are currently actively working on deeply integrating with MLflow and making it as easy as possible to utilize mlflow within your ZenML pipelines.
 For this ZenHack we used MLflow tracking for its visualization.
 Keep your eyes peeled though, we have some more MLflow related features coming up in our next releases.

 Within our ZenHack only two lines of code were really necessary to liftoff with MLflow.